azurams/Magento-Minify/README.md

 ## Behaviour

-This extension simply minifies css and javascript merged content before saving it the each corresponding file.
+This extension simply minifies css and javascript content before merged files are saved as in the normal magento behaviour.
 No cache proxy server, or anything complicated : the simple genuine js and css magento browser cache behaviour, but with minified files ;)

 ## Installation